pycom/pycom-documentation/content/tutorials/networks/lora/lora-mac-nano-gateway.md

     - chapter/tutorials/lora/lora-mac-nano-gateway
 ---

-This example allows a raw LoRa connection between two LoPys (nodes) to a single LoPy acting as a Nano-Gateway.
+This example allows a raw LoRa connection between several nodes to a single LoPy acting as a Nano-Gateway.
+Note that this gateway only listens on a single channel.

-For more information and discussions about this code, see this forum [post](https://forum.pycom.io/topic/236/lopy-nano-gateway).

 ## Gateway Code